alexkowsik/alexkowsik/README.md

 <br>

 - 🎓 I’m currently pursuing a master's degree in Data Engineering and Analytics at the Technical University of Munich (TUM)
-- 🎯 In my studies I focus strongly on Machine/Deep Learning and Computer Vision
+- 🎯 In my studies I have a strong focus on Machine/Deep Learning and Computer Vision
 - 💻 Besides studying, I also work as a startup working student in Data Science at Predict42

 <br>